-Northland is also home to giant sand dunes and Kauri trees, an exciting wildlife, huge areas of green and productive farmland and fruit orchards, on the West coast one beach alone is 110 kilometre long, all set between big city Auckland and the magic of Cape Reinga.
+Northland is also home to giant sand dunes and Kauri trees, exciting wildlife, huge areas of green and productive farmland and fruit orchards.
+On the West coast, one beach alone is 110 kilometres long, all set between the big city of Auckland and the magic of Cape Reinga.

 The beautiful landscape and coastline is the result of a very interesting combination of extinct volcanoes, raised sea floor with limestone formations and ancient Gondwana rock.